NagrajADesai/NagrajADesai.github.io/_pages/about.md

 📍 TKIET, Shivaji University, Kolhapur, IN

 ---
 Thank you for visiting my corner of the digital world.
-Let's embark on this journey of innovation together!
+Let’s connect and embark on this exciting journey of data-driven innovation together.